CI server integration

 Admin setup for Azure DevOps pipelines

-This section describes the steps that admins need to do for integrating Azure DevOps with ValueEdge.
+This section describes the steps that admins need to do for integrating with Azure DevOps.
 The setup includes the Azure DevOps token and a DevOps CI server entry.

-Note: The integration between ValueEdge and Azure DevOps requires two-way communication.
-To avoid connection and permission issues, we recommend that you configure ValueEdge SaaS deployments to communicate with the Azure DevOps SaaS service.
+Note: The integration with Azure DevOps requires two-way communication.
+To avoid connection and permission issues, we recommend that you configure OpenText Core Software Delivery Platform SaaS deployments to communicate with the Azure DevOps SaaS service.

 To set up the Azure DevOps integration:

-1. In Azure project settings > Pipeline settings, set the following to OFF: Limit variables that can be set at queue time.
+1. In Azure project settings > Pipeline settings, set Limit variables that can be set at queue time to OFF.

 2. By default, you cannot set the following required variables as parameters or variables in yaml: executionId, suiteId, octaneTestRunnerFramework, octaneSpaceId, octaneEnvironment, suiteRunId, octaneWorkspaceId, octaneRunByUsername.